jon077/Napolean/README.md

 ## World 4:  The Storm

 Fun sky level w/ the wind ripping and difficult moves to get back to the wind mill.
-Napolean gets close enough to the windmill to see it get destroyed.
-Napolean ends the level when he finds shelter in the base of the windmill.
+Napoleon gets close enough to the windmill to see it get destroyed.
+Napoleon ends the level when he finds shelter in the base of the windmill.